Smoke spread so fast at Japanese animation firm victims couldn't open rooftop door

 But police quoted by NHK national television on Monday said investigations had shown that while the door could be opened from the inside, smoke from the blaze had apparently spread so fast that the victims were overcome before being able to do so.

+Kyoto police said on Monday that of the 26 people whose autopsy results have been released, 20 burned to death, three died of carbon monoxide poisoning and two suffocated.
+The cause of death of one remained undetermined.

+On Monday, scaffolding had been erected by the first floor of the building whose outside walls were charred black.
+Aluminium windows were burnt away on the second storey.

-Experts said that a spiral staircase near where suspect Shinji Aoba, 41, allegedly lit the fire acted as a chimney to funnel the smoke upwards through all three storeys of the building.
+Experts said that a spiral staircase near where suspect Shinji Aoba, 41, is said to have lit the fire acted as a chimney to funnel the smoke upwards through all three storeys of the building.
 Survivors have described a "dark mushroom cloud" of smoke pouring up the staircase.

 "I heard voices arguing on the first floor, then within 15 seconds black smoke welled up from the staircase," one survivor was quoted as telling NHK.